 On January 31, 2012, we issued 100,000 shares of restricted Common Stock to an investor relations firm for payment of services to be rendered over one year.
 We recorded \$72,000 for this issuance of which \$54,000 was recognized as a prepaid expense that will be amortized over the one year.
-On March 2, 2012, we issued 22,500 shares of restricted Common Stock to an investor relations firm for payment of services already rendered over the past three months.
+On March 2, 2012, we issued 22,500 shares of restricted Common Stock to an investor relations firm for payment of services already rendered over the prior three months.
 We recorded \$13,950 for this issuance as expense.
+On April 26, 2012, we issued 17,500 shares of restricted Common Stock to two investor relations firms for payment of services to be rendered over one month.
+We recorded \$9,625 for this issuance as expense.
+On April 27, 2012, we issued 100,000 shares of restricted Common Stock to an investor relations firm for payment of services to be rendered over six months.
+We recorded \$60,000 for this issuance of which \$40,000 was recognized as a prepaid expense that will be amortized over the remaining months of service.
+We valued the above stock issuances using the Company's stock price on date of issuance.